carbon-io/carbond/docs/ref/carbond.collections.CollectionOperationConfig.rst

     :noindex:
     :hidden:

+    .. attribute:: additionalOptions

+       :type: :class:`~object.<string, \*>`
+       :required:

+       Any additional options that should be added to options passed down to a handler.

     .. attribute:: additionalParameters

        :type: :class:`~object.<string, carbond.OperationParameter>`
        :required:

        Any additional parameters that should be added to the collection parameters.
 These can override parameters configured via the :class:`~carbond.collections.CollectionOperationConfig.parameters`.
-Note, these will all end up being passed down to operation handlers via the "context" parameter.
+Note, these will all end up being passed down to operation handlers via the "options" parameter.

     .. attribute:: allowUnauthenticated